Expert Guide to Buying Suspension Modifications

 Height-adjustable dampers

 Compressed-air kits are good at retaining the vehicle's original driving characteristic but they need to be installed with a valve at an accessible point (perhaps in the boot) and pipework through the vehicle's bodywork.
 They are also not maintenance free.
 Regular pressure checks are essential and some means of inflating will be required.
 Some can be controlled remotely using a control unit such as the one shown.
+With the increased use of multi-link rear suspension on modern vehicles, air assisters are less likely to be an option.

 Some dampers adjust without input from the driver.
-Sachs AG makes the Nivomat damper, which is activated by the vehicle's motion.
+ZF makes the Nivomat damper, which is activated by the vehicle's motion.
 The ride height is corrected after a few hundred metres of driving, bringing the vehicle level.
 Once the load is removed the next drive corrects the level again as the fluid is transferred back while in motion.
 Not only does this system continuously correct and ensure a level ride, it is adjustment and maintenance free.

 Aftermarket manufacturer Koni produces a limited range of rear dampers with a choice of spring seat position and a choice for standard and raised positions.
 The raised position is suggested as an option for towing or if the vehicle has a permanent heavy load such as an LPG gas tank as part of a conversion.
 Such dampers are not technically adjustable but at the point of installation a choice can be made based on how the vehicle will sit.